 Anhydrous sulfuric or pure sulphuric acid is a colorless, heavy, viscous liquid with a high dielectric constant and very weak pH level neutralize with strong bases like sodium or potassium hydroxide.
 Sulfuric acid has molecular weight or molar mass = 98 gm/mol, melting point = 10.4 °C, boiling point ∼ 300°C, density = 1.83 gm/ml, viscosity = 24.5 centipoise and dielectric constant = 100.
 The molecules are bound by strongly hydrogen bonding in both the liquid and solid form produces hydrogen ion or protons in a water solution with several ionization constants presented as

 K (10°C) = 1.7 × 10-4 mol2 kg-2

 K (10°C) = 3.5 × 10-5 mol2 kg-2

 K (10°C) = 7 × 10-2 mol2 kg-2

-Hydration of concentrated H2SO4 libates a large amount of specific heat.
-Therefore for learning chemistry, the low pH sulfuric acid is always dilute by slowly pouring into the water with stirring but reverse addition may cause explosive of the acid mixture by the stream formed.
-At low temperatures, this forms several crystals hydrates.
+Hydration of concentrated H2SO4 liberates a large amount of specific heat.
+In learning chemistry, due to the low pH scale of sulfuric acid, it always dilutes by slowly treatment with water by stirring but reverse addition may cause explosive of the acid mixture by the stream formation.
+At low temperatures, this forms of H2SO4 several crystalline solid hydrates.